witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

 These are the basic assumptions I am using to direct my workflow and tooling.

++ I have a WiFi network available and the proper credentials to connect to the network.
-The project I want to work on is on Github or another git repository accessible to me and password authentication is acceptable for transmission.
++ The project I want to work on is on Github or another git repository accessible to me and password authentication is acceptable for transmission.
++ I am comfortable entering commands into the terminal and have a solid understanding of all commands being invoked with sudo.
++ I do not need a GUI for managing my projet with git.
++ My project does not need any compiler or pre-compiler.
++ My project will be able to be served locally by Firefox (ie. there are no server or database requirements for running my project).

 ### Adjust screen resolution